Maather39/codingbat-solutions/README.md

-# CodingBat Java Solutions
+📘 CodingBat Java Solutions

-This repository contains Java solutions for all CodingBat problems.
+This repository contains my complete Java solutions for all CodingBat practice problems.
+Each problem is implemented and committed following best practices in version control and clean code principles.

-## 📁 Folder Structure
+📁 Folder Structure

-Each problem is:
+Each solution is:

-- Solved in its own Java class
+Written in its own Java class

-- Organized by category (warmup1)
+Organized by topic/category (e.g., warmup1, array2, recursion1, etc.)

-- Committed with a descriptive message
-- Submitted using GitHub feature branch + pull request workflow
+Clearly committed with meaningful messages

+Pushed using the Git feature-branch workflow (branch → commit → pull request → merge)

-## ✅ Submission Workflow
+✅ Submission Workflow
+Chose a problem from CodingBat Java

-1. Solve the problem on [CodingBat Java](https://codingbat.com/java)
+Solved the problem on the platform until all test cases passed

+Created a feature branch:
-2. Create a new branch: `git checkout -b warmup1-sleepIn`
+git checkout -b warmup1-sleepIn

-3. Add your solution in the right folder
+Added the solution to the correct folder and Java file

-4. Commit and push:
+Committed with a clear message: git commit -m "Add solution for warmup1-sleepIn"

-5. Create a Pull Request and merge after approval
+Pushed the branch and opened a Pull Request

+Merged the solution to the main branch after review

-6. Repeat for each problem
+Repeated the same process for each problem

+💡 This repository is part of my Java learning journey and showcases my problem-solving skills using clean and organized code.